stuwilmur/BackgroundRemoval/README.md

-# Background Removal App
+# My App

-A Streamlit application that allows users to upload an image and automatically remove its background using the [rembg](https://github.com/danielgatis/rembg) library.
+A Streamlit application that allows users to upload a fundus image and create a printable net which can be cut out and assembled into a simulation eye.

 ## Features

 - Upload images (PNG, JPG, JPEG formats supported)
-- Automatic background removal
+- Process the image
 - Download the processed image
-- Handles large images with automatic resizing
-- Progress indicators for better user experience
+- Simple progress indicator for better user experience

 ## Getting Started